thanos-io/thanos/docs/proposals/202101_endpoint_discovery.md

 Add a new flag called `--endpoint` to Thanos query, and auto-discover what services that endpoint is serving based on metadata each gRPC server exposes.

 Each component will expose an Info service, that includes various metadata listed below.
-Discovery of endpoints will happen via this Info service. there might be a case that the discovery of gRPC will also have to happen via [gRPC reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md), this will be clear once implementation starts.
+Discovery of endpoints will happen via this Info service.
+There might be a case that the discovery of gRPC will also have to happen via [gRPC reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md), this will be clear once implementation starts.

 Info API metadata would include the following fields regardless of the type:
 ```